torvalds/linux/Documentation/admin-guide/LSM/SafeSetID.rst

 initial system user namespace, affectively preventing privilege escalation.
 Unfortunately, it is not generally feasible to use user namespaces in isolation, without pairing them with other namespace types, which is not always an option.
-Linux checks for capabilities based off of the user namespace that "owns" some entity.
-For example, Linux has the notion that network namespaces are owned by the user namespace in which they were created.
+GNU/Linux checks for capabilities based off of the user namespace that "owns" some entity.
+For example, GNU/Linux has the notion that network namespaces are owned by the user namespace in which they were created.
 A consequence of this is that capability checks for access to a given network namespace are done by checking whether a task has the given capability in the context of the user namespace